themusharraf/allnc/README.md

 ## Middleware

-You can create custom middleware classes by inheriting from the `alcazar.middleware.Middleware` class and override its two methods that are called before and after each request:
+You can create custom middleware classes by inheriting from the `allnc.middleware.Middleware` class and override its two methods that are called before and after each request:

 ```python